 Some complaints may allow for an informal resolution.
 Informal resolution will not be used to resolve sexual misconduct complaints.
-If informal resolution is pursued, a resolution of the conflict that is agreeable to all parties will be pursued.
+If informal resolution is appropriate, a resolution of the conflict that is agreeable to all parties will be pursued.
 Under the informal process, GCU is required to only conduct such fact-finding as is useful to resolve the complaint, and to protect the interests of the parties, the University, and the community.
+If a satisfactory resolution is reached, the matter will be considered closed, and both parties will be provided written notification of the outcome.
 A formal investigation can be requested at any time by the parties, or as initiated by GCU.